 TGax Editor: Change the paragraph below as follows (#CID 7631, 7632, 7399):

-The TWT scheduling STA should only send frames that satisfy the TWT flow identifier recommendations listed in Table 9.248l1 (TWT Flow Identifier field for a broadcast TWT element) during the TWT SP(s).
-A Trigger frame transmitted during a broadcast TWT SP whose TWT parameter set has the TWT Flow Identifier subfield equal to 0 may contain zero or more random RU (see 27.5.2.6 (UL OFDMA-based random access)).
+(#7631)A Trigger frame transmitted during a broadcast TWT SP whose TWT parameter set has the TWT Flow Identifier subfield equal to 0 or 3(#7632) may contain zero or more random RU (see 27.5.2.6 (UL OFDMA-based random access)).
 A Trigger frame transmitted during a broadcast TWT SP whose TWT parameter set has the TWT Flow Identifier subfield equal to 1 shall contain no random RU (see 27.5.2.6 (UL OFDMA-based random access)).
 A Trigger frame transmitted during a broadcast TWT SP whose TWT parameter set has the TWT Flow Identifier subfield equal to 2 shall contain at least one random RU (see 27.5.2.6 (UL OFDMA-based random access)).
+The TWT scheduling AP sends a TIM frame or FILS Discovery frame at the start of a broadcast TWT SP whose TWT parameter set has the TWT Flow Identifier subfield equal to 3 (see 27.14.3 (Opportunistic power save in congested environment)).(#7399)

 The TWT scheduling AP shall set the TWT field to the TSF timer [4: 19] at which the first TWT is scheduled for this TWT parameter set.